drewloewe/zoom-guidelines/guidelines.md

 # Zoom guidelines for Prof. Loewe's classes

+These guidelines are a work in progress.
+We are all works in progress.

 ### Q:  What is the dress code?
 *   A:  Please wear clothing of some sort.